 - Rick A. Wetsel, Ph.D.
 Complement components and their receptors: role in inflammatory reactions and protective responses against microbial pathogens

 - Yi Xu, Ph.D.
 Host-pathogen interactions in Bacillus anthracis infection; bacterial activation of the actin cytoskeleton; bacterial breaching of the mucosal barrier

 - Lynn Zechiedrich, Ph.D.
-Fluoroquinolone resistance in E. coli; DNA topoisomeerases, DNA structure, and DNA topology; gene therapy
+Fluoroquinolone resistance in E. coli; DNA topoisomerases, DNA structure, and DNA topology; gene therapy

-Undergraduate students are invited to participate in an intensive, 10-week summer research experience.
+Undergraduate students are invited to participate in this intensive, 10-week summer research experience at the UTHealth Health Science Center in Houston, Texas!
 Each student will be given their own project and work ‘at the bench’ along side of graduate students, postdoctoral fellows, staff, and faculty.
-The 2015 MBID Summer Undergraduate Research Program (SURP) will extend from Tuesday, May 26 to July 31, 2015.
-Students receive a $4,500 stipend.
+The 2016 Microbiology Summer Undergraduate Research Program (Micro-SURP) will extend from Tuesday, May 31 to August 5, 2016.
+Students receive a $4,500 stipend to help defray costs.
 Nearby housing is available.

 - 40 hours/week of intensive, ‘hands-on’ research experience with a faculty member, graduate students and postdoctoral fellows